anchandm/fooof-opatzlab/README.md

 	- the maximum number of peaks (max_n_peaks)

 In case you want to plot your results, set plot to 1.
 Be aware that it will plot one figure for every power spectrum that you feed him.

+This is the preprint of reference (a good one!): https://www.biorxiv.org/content/biorxiv/early/2018/04/11/299859.full.pdf And here is again the repository from which I have taken the code: https://github.com/voytekresearch/fooof